nmshd/documentation/_includes/scenarios/operate/modules.md

 The Message Broker Publisher Module allows you to publish [events]({% link _docs_integrate/connector-events.md %}) to different message brokers.
 Supported message brokers are: `AMQP`, `PubSub`, `Redis` and `MQTT`.

-Compared to [webhooks](#webhooks), this gives you the full feature set of a message broker.
+Compared to [webhooks](#webhooks), this gives you the full feature set of these message brokers.
 There are multiple scenarios where this Module outweighs the Webhooks Module.
 For example:

-- You need persistence for the triggered [events]({% link _docs_integrate/connector-events.md %}).
+- You need persistence or retries for the triggered [events]({% link _docs_integrate/connector-events.md %}).
 - You want to integrate enmeshed into an already existing message broker.

 ### Sync <a href="{% link _docs_operate/configuration.md %}#sync"><i class="fas fa-fw fa-cog"/></a> {#sync}